Your feeds. Your inbox. No algorithm.

 $0 · AGPL-3.0-or-later

 Your server, your data.
-Every Personal feature unlocked: unlimited feeds, auto-organize, smart filters, offline starred.
+Every Hosted feature unlocked: unlimited feeds, auto-organize, smart filters, offline starred.
 Sync runs on your own server.
 No license check, no kill switch, no phoning home.
 Three commands to deploy.

 If it's open source, why does anything cost money?